 - Black nightstands or lamps to anchor the space.

 Keep the palette tight, but not rigid.
-A warm wood bench or woven basket adds life without breaking the monochrome spell.
+A warm wood bench or a woven basket adds life without breaking the monochrome spell.

 9. Add Seasonal Touches (Without Going Full Holiday)